dotnetrdf/dotnetrdf/Libraries/core/ReadMe.txt

 - .Net 3.5
 - .Net 3.5 Client Profile

+Note that our SQL backend is obsolete and should not be used for any new development.
+Many alternative options are provided in the Core library and by the Virtuoso backend.

 And it contains the a Query plugin for Full Text indexing support, builds are provided for the following .Net profiles:
 - .Net 4.0